 - you’re a farmer discharging certain substances to ground

 - your activities discharge domestic treated sewage to surface water or to the ground (depending on the discharge volume limits and your site’s environmental sensitivity)

 Contact the Environment Agency before you submit your permit application, if after reading this guide you’re unsure whether the Environment Agency will do your risk assessment for you.

 You must still complete your whole permit application.
 The Environment Agency will use your completed permit application to decide if it will do your risk assessment for you.

 The Environment Agency can do your risk assessment if you’re a farmer applying for a bespoke permit to discharge any of the following to ground:

 - waste pesticide

 - pesticide washings (liquid waste left over from washing or cleaning equipment used to apply pesticides)

 You must provide all the information required on your application for the Environment Agency to do your risk assessment for you.
-If you don’t, your application will be rejected as it can’t be processed.
+If you do not, your application will be rejected as it cannot be processed.